end-4/ultrakill-thorn-examples/README.md

   - `ThornClient.dll` and `ThornClient.xml` from the Thorn package on [Thunderstore](https://thunderstore.io/c/ultrakill/p/end_4/Thorn) or [GitHub](https://github.com/end-4/ultrakill-thorn-client)
 2. Compile: `dotnet build -c Release`
 3. The resulting binary is in `bin/Release/netstandard2.1/ThornExamples.dll`

+## License

+The Unlicense.
+You can reuse these examples without any permission or attribution whatsoever.